kubernetes-client/python/kubernetes_asyncio/docs/V1DeviceClass.md

 # V1DeviceClass

 DeviceClass is a vendor- or admin-provided resource that contains device configuration and selectors.
 It can be referenced in the device requests of a claim to apply these presets.
 Cluster scoped.
-This is an alpha type and requires enabling the DynamicResourceAllocation feature gate.

 ## Properties
 Name | Type | Description | Notes